-- Read the power of attorney and do what it says.
-Your authority is strictly limited to what the document and state law allow.
-Follow Martina's directions in the document, even if you have the best intentions in doing something different. - Understand when the power of attorney becomes effective.
-It may be right away or only when Martina can no longer make her own decisions.
+- Read the durable power of attorney and do what it says.
+Your authority is strictly limited to what the document and Arizona law allow.
+Follow Martina's directions in the document, even if you have the best intentions in doing something different. - Understand when the durable power of attorney becomes effective.
+It is effective right away unless the document says that you should not act until Martina can no longer make her own decisions or until some event has happened.
 Check to see if the document says how you will know when Martina can no longer make her own decisions. - As much as possible, involve Martina in decisions.
 Many things can affect your decisions about Martina's money and property.
 For example, you might feel pressure from others.
 Martina's abilities to make decisions might change from time to time.

 Even after it is clear that you must make decisions for Martina, ask her what she wants if she can communicate.
 If she can't say what she wants, try to find out what she would have wanted.
 Look at any past decisions, actions, and statements.
-Ask people who care about Martina what they think she would have wanted.
-Make the decisions you think Martina would have wanted, unless doing so would harm her.
-Put her well-being above saving money for others who may inherit her money and property.
-Make sure she is safe and comfortable, and her needs are met.
+Ask people